-8. MAKING YOUR PRESENTATION
+8. GIVING YOUR PRESENTATION AT THE COUNCIL MEETING.

-Council Chambers is equipped with an audio/visual system that can accommodate PowerPoint presentations, as well as video DVDs, audio CDs and Internet access.
-The system can project your presentation electronically to individual monitors at each Council member's desk.
+Council Chambers is equipped with an audio/visual system and laptop that accommodates PowerPoint presentations, and Internet access.
+The system projects your presentation to individual monitors at each Council member's desk.
 If you are making a presentation for the first time, check with others in your Bureau who have been before Council about what works best.

-- Everyone, including non-City personnel, must use the laptop provided in Council Chambers - Email your presentation to the Council Clerk at least one day in advance of your presentation. - If PowerPoint has small print or graphs, provide 7 paper copies for the Council and Clerk's record.
+- Everyone, including non-City personnel, must use the laptop provided in Council Chambers - Email your presentation to the Council Clerk at least one day in advance of your presentation. - If PowerPoint has small print or graphs, provide 7 paper copies for the Council, -Clerk, and City Attorney. - If PowerPoint includes an embedded video, notify Clerk.
+Bring a backup mp4 file on a flash drive, or Internet link to be accessed from the Council laptop, should the embedded video fail.

-Regular Council meetings are carried live over cable TV Channel 30 and on the Internet via the City's web page, portlandoregon.gov \rightarrow View Council Agenda, Video.
+Regular Council meetings are carried live over OpenSignal CityNet TV and on the Internet via the City's web page, portlandoregon.gov →View Council Agenda, Video.
 Audio MP3 files and closed captioned transcripts of the Council meetings are available from the Clerk's Office.